angrykoala/chuckscript/README.md

 * **hello_world.cnpl:** The proper way to start learning a new language, with a easy-to-learn hello world
 * **loop.cnpl:** Learn the easy loop syntax of ChuckScript with this example
-* **sever.cnpl:** ChuckScript is web-development ready, in this example yo'll learn how to make your own server
+* **sever.cnpl:** ChuckScript is web-development ready, in this example you will learn how to make your own server

 > CNPL is a improved version of [Unary esoteric language](https://esolangs.org/wiki/Unary)